mahouboy23/IB-notes/Physics IA.md

 A comprehensive understanding of the world often necessitates a multidisciplinary approach that combines scientific knowledge with insights from the humanities, social sciences, arts, ethics, and diverse cultural perspectives.
 This integration allows for a more holistic understanding that acknowledges both the measurable aspects and the nuances of human experience, values, and societal complexities.
 Balancing scientific rigor with broader perspectives can lead to a more nuanced and complete comprehension of the world.

-to what extent could adhering exclusively to a 'technocratic and scientific' perspective result in a partial and incomplete understanding of the world?
+to what extent it is possible that social context determines scientific practice?
+IF cultures produce different "perspectives" or ways to "be in the world", then a question about whether it is possible for scientific practice to be "universal" emerges.
+Can science be produced everywhere in the same way?
+What factors might produce differences?